Preetam2114/Placements-Series/README.md

 - Find duplicates in O(n) time and O(1) extra space
 - Find the two repeating elements in a given array
 - Sort an array in wave form
+- Find next greater number with same set of digits